momentum-mod/docs/_posts/guides/2019-08-27-guide_the-pbr-shader.md

 - Know how to create textures such as Ambient Occlusion via baking
 - Be able to create PBR textures/work with the PBR Metal/Rough workflow
 - Have either Substance Painter and/or Designer and have some experience with them
-(Tools such as Photoshop aren't covered but hopefully this guide may help with the general process)
+(Not all tools are covered but hopefully this guide may help with the general process)

 Since the PBR Shader uses the PBR workflow, most textures will have to be remade or otherwise edited to work properly.